stephperillo/bikesharing/README.md

 ![checkout_times.png](https://github.com/stephperillo/bikesharing/blob/main/Resources/checkout_times.png)

 The majority of bike rental durations are less than an hour.
-This supports the fact that most users (over 80%) are Subscribers.
+This supports the fact that most users (over 80%) are Subscribers in NYC, indicating that many may be commuting to/from work via bicycle.

 ![customers.png](https://github.com/stephperillo/bikesharing/blob/main/Resources/customers.png)